You can easily count the number of words in a text string in Google Sheets. All you need is some know-how of the Text Functions (LEN and SUBSTITUTE).

 - The value 1 is added to the difference of these two formulas to get the total number of words.

-But what if there are more than one space character between words?
+But what if there is more than one space character between words?

-In that case, this formula would give you a wrong result.
+In that case, this formula would give you the wrong result.

 Counting the Number of Words (with more than one space in between words)

 Suppose you have a dataset as shown below:

 You can see that the text is the same, but since the number of spaces between the words vary, the word count given the formula used above gives a different result.